tripledio/tripledio.github.io/_posts/2019-03-16-modelling-out-a-restaurant.md

 ![Reservation flow](/img/posts/events-restaurant/processFlowReservation.png)

 Each day, when the day begins, the receptionist need to assign the final tables to the customers.
 Since they aren't likely to change anymore this can now safely be done.
 This is again one of the restaurants policies: "When the day starts, then the receptionist must assign tables".
 The definitive assignments read model is updated.
 This will allow the receptionist to be able to quickly assign the customers to their assigned tables.

+The receptionist policy thus contains the following rules:

++ When the date is [Tx - z] then receptionist must confirm the reservations for Tx.
++ When the date is [Tx] then receptionist must assign the definitive tables for to the booked customers for Tx.

 ![Receptionist Proces](/img/posts/events-restaurant/processFlowTableAssignment.png)